Phentermine is in a class of drugs called anorectics. These drugs help to suppress appetite and promote weight loss.

 Very few human or animal studies have been done on phentermine during pregnancy.
 But the very few that do exist don’t seem to connect the drug to birth defects.

-One very small study compared pregnant women in the Czech Republic who took phentermine or sibutramine, another appetite suppressant, to pregnant women who didn’t take the drugs.
+compared pregnant women in the Czech Republic who took phentermine or sibutramine, another appetite suppressant, to pregnant women who didn’t take the drugs.
 No differences in pregnancy outcomes were found.

-While research about pregnancy and phentermine on its own is lacking, another study looked at the use of phentermine/fenfluramine, which is no longer available, in the first trimester of pregnancy.
+While research about pregnancy and phentermine on its own is lacking, looked at the use of phentermine/fenfluramine, which is no longer available, in the first trimester of pregnancy.
 It showed that, when compared with women who didn’t use the drug, women who used it had no greater risk of:

 - preterm delivery